ravi-kumar7/documentation/docs/bank-connect/README.md

 </div>

 ## Getting API Keys
-Bank Connect require API Keys to initialize the SDK and/or access the REST APIs.
+Bank Connect requires API Keys to initialize the SDK and/or access the REST APIs.
 There will be separate keys for **DEV** and **PROD** environments.

 You can get your keys on [FinBox Dashboard](https://dashboard.finbox.in)